clandomo/upload-checker/README.md

 - **TMDb Data Handling**: Automatically download the latest TMDb IDs file if it is missing or empty, and remove processed entries from the `.json` file to avoid redundant searches.
 - **Detailed Output**: Get organized results with media name, file size, media type, and resolution.
 - **Error Handling**: Includes robust error handling and user prompts to guide through the process.
+- **String Searching**: When searching for a TMDb ID, you now have the option to search for a specific string, such as '2160p' or 'FLUX'.
+- **Continuous Search**: You can now continue searching as the script runs, with a prompt to either proceed or stop after each set of parses.

 ## Prerequisites